 A team of scientists from Russia and Uzbekistan has developed a neural network for automatically recognizing street violence in footage from surveillance cameras.
 This was reported by the press service of the South Ural State University (SUSU).

-The problem was that street surveillance cameras provide a huge stream of data that overloaded the existing neural networks developed for surveillance cameras installed indoors.
+The problem was that street surveillance cameras generate a huge stream of data that overloaded the existing neural networks developed for surveillance cameras installed indoors.
 The resulting neural network recognizes more than 98% of cases of street violence recorded by street surveillance cameras.

 The new model uses multi-valued logic, including the values "yes", "no", and "undefined".
 The third value contains unique mathematical nuances.
 This allows the neural network to efficiently process a large stream of data.